First Timer’s Guide to Eating Around Edinburgh, Scotland

 What better way to start your Edinburgh food adventure than with a hearty breakfast that will keep you fueled all day?
 The full Scottish breakfast is an institution.
 Sink your teeth into a hefty meal of tattie scones (potato bread), sausage, haggis, and black pudding.
 While it may seem like a lot to handle first thing in the morning, each component offers a unique taste and texture that perfectly complements the others.

 If a full Scottish breakfast sounds too much for your morning appetite, Edinburgh has you covered with a lighter option.
 Enter the humble sausage roll, a UK favorite for those on the go.
-Greggs, the iconic fast food chain, offers this flaky, savory pastry filled with spiced (but not spicy) sausage meat, providing a quick, delicious bite for those eager to start their day.
-But Greggs isn't the only place to wrap your hands around this comfort food classic!
-Edinburgh's many local bakeries and cafes also pride themselves on their unique takes on the sausage roll – from gourmet versions with exotic meats and spices to vegetarian alternatives that promise not to skimp on flavor.
-For a classic yet amazing sausage roll, visit The Piemaker or swing by Edinburgh Larder, a trendy spot known for its artisan approach to classic bites.
+Greggs, the iconic fast food chain, offers this flaky, savory pastry filled with spiced (but not spicy) sausage meat.

 Want something even simpler?
-In Edinburgh, the love for sourdough has risen (pun intended!) to almost cult-like status, with locals swearing by the tangy, crusty loaves as a daily staple.
-This obsession is matched by the city's plethora of outstanding bakeries, each with its own secret recipe and unique spin on the classic bread.
+In Edinburgh, sourdough is on the rise (pun intended!)
 When in town, swing by Twelve Triangles for their fantastic variety of sourdough loaves, or pop into Söderberg, which offers Swedish-inspired pastries with the best Scottish ingredients.
 Looking for other excellent baked goods?
 Visit the Bearded Baker, a small-batch independent bakery that offers sourdough, cinnamon rolls, and other incredible bakes.

 Coffee & Tea in Edinburgh